 Komodo Platform uses a unique security mechanism to protect the KMD chain.
 In essence, it leverages the hashrate of the Bitcoin network to protect Komodo.
 This is made possible by storing backups of the KMD blockchain onto the Bitcoin ledger.

 Here’s how it works.
-Every ten minutes, a snapshot is taken of the entire Komodo ecosystem.
-Then, this snapshot is written into a block on the Bitcoin blockchain.
+Every ten minutes, a block hash from a block in the KMD chain is written into a block on the Bitcoin blockchain.
 This process is called notarization and it is the backbone of Komodo’s security mechanism.
 Komodo Platform’s notary nodes carry out the technical work required to successfully complete notarizations.

 Newly-formed blockchains are normally vulnerable to outside attacks because they have little hashrate to protect themselves.
-Komodo Platform negates this risk with our security services.
+Komodo Platform negates this risk with our new Blockchain Security Service.

 There are many small- and mid-sized blockchain projects with plenty of potential, but also plenty of vulnerability.
 We hope to provide the protection necessary for these new projects—and the blockchain industry as a whole—to grow and prosper.
 Every project deserves the opportunity to succeed or fail on its own merit, without outside interference from malevolent actors.